lemonmade/react-stylish/docs/plugins.md

 ## Writing Your Own

 Plugins are simply objects with methods whose names correspond to one or more of the hooks described below.
 Each hook has unique information provided to the component that make sense at that stage.
 Many plugins will use multiple hooks to function correctly; for example, the `InteractionStyles` plugin hooks into the `reserve` and `add` hooks (to access and extract interaction-related rules) and the `resolve` and `augment` hooks (to choose appropriate styles and add the necessary event handlers).
-See the [bundled plugins]() for informative examples of all of these hooks.
+See the [bundled plugins][bundled-plugins-url] for informative examples of all of these hooks.

 Note that this is the area of Stylish I am least satisfied with, so the exact hooks and associated arguments are subject to change.